-Sir Peter Paul Rubens (1577–1640) was one of the foremost painters in Western art history.
-Some of his paintings can be accessed here. - TK
+Peter Paul Rubens (1577–1640) was one of the foremost painters in Western art history.

 Rubens was born in Westphalia and died in Antwerp.
-He was a master of portrayal, nay, the greatest exponent of Baroque painting's dynamism, vitality, and sensuous exuberance.
-And he had the greatest painter's studio in Europe in his time.
+He is recognised as the greatest exponent of dynamism, vitality, and sensuous exuberance in the Baroque era of paintings.

 In October 1608 Rubens went home to Antwerp when he was thirty-one.
-He had caught a grand sweep in Italy, and had no rival north of the Alps.
-He had great organising ability and charm, and was confident that his brushwork could impart life to anything, that is, make anythings seem alive through bold and delicate touches.
+He had caught a grand sweep in Italy, and had no painter rival north of the Alps.
 He rose to become very famous and influential.
-In 1610 he bought a splendid townhouse and added a studio and and garden pavilion to it.
+In 1610 he bought a splendid townhouse and added a studio and a garden pavilion to it.

 His largest commision was for a series of 21 paintings for the Palais Luxembourg in Paris.
 He got 20 000 ducats for the series.

-Master of the greatest studio organization since that of Raphael, he was also a scholar and humanist, even an amateur architect, filled with liberty and boldness.
-The devoted husband and the father of eight children meant "colour is over line".
-He said, "My talent is such that no undertaking, however large and varied in theme, has ever gone beyond my self-confidence."
+Master of the greatest studio organisation since that of Raphael, he was also a scholar and humanist, even an amateur architect.
+The devoted husband and the father of eight children held that in painting, "colour is over line."